prashmukho/tester/README.md

   end
 end

-describe "check for state with conviction", :focus => true do subject(:test) { TestModel.new(1) }
+describe "check for state with conviction" do subject(:test) { TestModel.new(1) }

   it "allows an object to maintain a predefined state" do